 - Be committed to serve as a resource to your student

 - Encourage your student to explore new areas

 - Follow up on commitments made to your student

 HOW THE MATCHING PROCESS WILL OCCUR

-- The process starts with both Mentors and Students completing applications and orientation programs.
+- Both mentors and students complete applications and orientation programs.

-- Students will rank order preferences for the type of mentoring they are seeking, e.g. information on job search strategies, course selection, success on the job, licensing exam prep, goal setting, entrepreneurship, etc.
+- Students will rank order of preferences for the type of mentoring they are seeking e.g. information on job search strategies, course selection, success on the job, licensing exam prep, goal setting, entrepreneurship etc.

 - Each pair will receive an email message introducing one another.

 - The student will have the responsibility to contact their mentor within one week.